 A strong, flexible core underpins most everything you do.
 That includes performing between the sheets.
-Bonus: You may be one of the lucky people who can have an orgasm while exercising -- sometimes called a "coregasm."
-It tends to happen during core-strengthening workouts like crunches.

 This move will make you more flexible during lovemaking, says NYC-based exercise physiologist Liz Neporent.
 It's an intense hip opener that stretches your inner thighs, groin, and hips.
 It also releases stress, which can be a real buzz-kill in bed.

 To help hold yourself in a "favorable position" without your back or legs giving out, Neporent recommends the hinge.
 Lean back at a 45-degree angle for a few seconds before returning upright, and repeat.
 The move is subtle but creates a lot of staying power.

 Developed to treat urinary incontinence, these strengthen your pelvic floor muscles, and that may mean more intense orgasms.
 Women may be more familiar with Kegels, but they also help men prevent premature ejaculation.
 But studies show half of people don't do them correctly.
 Ladies, if you put a finger in your vagina, you should feel a pulling up when you squeeze.
 Men, your penis will lift up.

 7 / 11

 This is a perfect way to strengthen the deepest layer of your ab muscles (transversus abdominis), along with your upper arms, thighs, and buttocks.
 These muscles help stabilize you so you can stay close to your partner when and where it counts most.
 Do it once a day, and build up to 60 seconds or longer.
 If it's too challenging on your toes, try balancing on your knees instead.